Hippocampome-Org/hco_dev_docs/docs/spatial_nav/connectivity_designing.md

 This documentation will cover methods and reasons to design connectivity and synapse weights in the simulation.

+## TPM vs TM models

+CARLsim implements a variation of the Tsodyks-Pawelzik-Markram (TPM) synapse model (Moradi & Ascoli, 2019; Moradi et al., 2022) which will be referred to as the TM (Tsodyks and Markram) model (Moradi et. al., 2022; Senn et al., 2001).
+Through personal correspondence, it was established that part of the work in (Kopsick, 2023) found the TM model produces equivalent results to the TPM model when the same Hippocampome.org site parameters were used in each model.
+Therefore, this work used Hippocampome.org's synapse model parameters in CARLsim’s TM model.

 ## Grid cell to interneuron connections

 Selecting which connections should occur from grid cells to interneurons (INs) can help control the spacing, positioning, and rotation of grid feilds.
 Adding grid cell to interneuron connection can help reinforce firing in bump within a rotated grid pattern.
 Each IN is connected to grid cells in a center-surround (CS) connection distribution.
 The CS distributions support the firing of bumps in their centers and inhibit firing in their surround regions.
 Bump firing leads to grid field firing in firing vs. animal location rate map (physical space) plot.
 Controling bump firing locations through selecting connectivity therefore leads to controling the positions, spacing, and rotations of grid fields.